hemant224/DataStructureAndAlgorithm/README.md

 # Data Structure And Algorithm

-## This Repo will cover all the key Data Structure and ALgorithm Questions
+## This repo will cover all the key Data Structure and Algorithm Questions